ALM-Rangers/Folder-Management-Extension/README.md

 2. Browse to the folder of the extension
 3. Publish the contents of the extension to a local or cloud web server
 4. The root of the extension should be at the root of the web server, for example: https://myserver/images/fabrikam-logo.png
-5. Update this extension manifest file:
-6. Update the  namespace field to a globally unique value.
+5. Update this extension manifest file.
+To do this, update the  namespace field to a globally unique value.
 For example: johnsmith.samples.foldermanagement
 7. Update the  baseUri  field to be the fully qualified URL to the root of your web server, for example:  https://myserver
 8. Install the extension into your Visual Studio Online account
 9. Navigate to  https://youraccount.visualstudio.com/_admin/_ext  (replace your account with your real account name)